What’s a Display Energy Certificate (DEC) and am I complying with the latest legislation?

 Who is responsible for arranging the DEC?

+It is for the occupier of the building, rather than the owner to arrange the DEC (the use of the building will usually be dictated by the occupier so it would make sense for them to be responsible.
 However, the position might be different if an NHS landlord such a NHS Property Services or Community Health Partnership owns the building, rather than a private landlord, in which case they will probably be responsible for obtaining and paying for the DEC.

 |Floor Area (m²)||Validity of DEC||Validity of advisory report|

 The assessment must be undertaken by an accredited energy assessor using the methodology approved by the Secretary of State.

 Public sector organisations with the total floor area exceeding 250m² are required to display a valid Display Energy Certificate (DEC).
 The Regulations state if an eligible public sector building fails to display a valid DEC and Advisory Report, the organisation will be liable for a Penalty Charge Notice (fine) of up to £1,700 which could be repeated at the discretion of Trading Standards enforcement officer on a daily, monthly, quarterly or annual basis.

 The fines are based on the following non-compliance issues under the legislation:

 - Failure to display a valid DEC in a prominent place clearly visible to the public £500 per offence.